geteduroam/letswifi-portal/SIMPLESAMLPHP.md

 ## /etc/simplesamlphp/module_metarefresh.php

-Modify the file to add URLs for your IdP metadata
+Replace the file to add URLs for your IdP metadata.

+**Update the URL to the metadata URL for your IdP**

 ```php
 <?php